LEARN-LK/IAM/ectdb_public.md

 Note that the --force flag deletes all Kibana settings - but the initial ones get loaded again by the setup script.
 And the actual data in ElasicSearch stays intact.

+## Accessing services

+The Admintool can be accessed at https://admin.example.org/

+The management interface of the Admnintool can be accessed at https://admin.example.org/admin/

+The management interface of the monitoring tools (Icingaweb2) can be accessed at https://monitoring.example.org:8443/icingaweb2/

+The web interface of the metrics tools (Kibana) can be accessed at https://metrics.example.org:9443/

+(Note: if you have deployed containers in seperate servers, and changed the ports accordingly,chnage the port numbers accordingly)